Jeffrey D. Klein: 2018 loss to Biaggi

 Lawyer and first-time candidate Alessandra Biaggi, 32 years old, challenged Klein, who had held the seat for 14 years, in the 2018 Democratic Primary election.
 Klein outspent Biaggi by a rate of 9-to-1, spending $2 million to her $200,000.
 Biaggi defeated Klein in the primary in a major upset, 54%-46%.
 His upset loss was attributed by some to anger with the former members of the Independent Democratic Conference.

 As New York's electoral fusion laws allow candidates to appear on multiple ballot lines in an election, Klein still appeared in the November 6, 2018, general election on the third-party Independence Party of New York ballot line.
 Biaggi defeated Klein again in the general election.

 Lobbyist

 After leaving the state Senate, Klein became a lobbyist for Mercury Public Affairs, based in New York City.
+He created his own lobbying firm called Allied Government Affairs and is the president of the firm as of August 2026.

 Personal life

 As of February 2018, Klein was romantically involved with Diane Savino, a fellow Democratic State Senator.
 Klein and Savino had been dating since 2008.
 Like Klein, Savino is a former member of the IDC.